devfile/devfile-web/libs/docs/src/docs/no-version/quickstart-odo.md

 2. Install `odo` version 3 if you do not already have it by following the [Installation guide](https://odo.dev/docs/overview/installation)

+3. Once installed, use `odo login` to login with your cluster credentials
+    - This step is not needed if using `minikube`

-3. Create a directory to store a simple [hello world Express.js](https://expressjs.com/en/starter/hello-world.html) application
+4. Create a directory to store a simple [hello world Express.js](https://expressjs.com/en/starter/hello-world.html) application

     ```json {% title="package.json file" filename="package.json" %}
     {